 Special Education and Legal Mandates

-Some states have specific laws that require cameras in special education classrooms, especially where non-verbal or behaviorally challenged students are present.
-These mandates are usually enacted to ensure compliance with the Individuals with Disabilities Education Act (IDEA) and to provide an added layer of protection for students who cannot always advocate for themselves.
-In these cases, cameras are considered a safeguard rather than a general monitoring tool.
+In some states, laws require cameras in special education classrooms, particularly for non-verbal or behaviorally challenged students.
+These mandates help ensure compliance with the Individuals with Disabilities Education Act (IDEA) and provide extra protection for vulnerable students.

 Privacy Laws and FERPA Compliance